History of the office

 Dr. Constantine W. Curris is a strong advocate for public higher education and its students and a proponent of the qualitative strengthening of higher education institutions in order to meet public needs and expectations in the 21st century.
 Curris has been associated with the American Association of State Colleges and Universities (AASCU) since 1973 and has served as a member of several Association committees, its Board of Directors and in 1995 as recently retired as AASCU President.

 7th President: Kala M. Stroup (1983–89)

-opening of the National Scouting Museum of the Boy Scouts of America on Murray's campus.
+As the first female President of Murray State University Dr. Kala M. Stroup oversaw the opening of the National Scouting Museum of the Boy Scouts of America on Murray's campus.

 Acting President: James L. Booth (1989–90)

 Dr. Ronald J. Kurth served as President of Murray State University for four years.
 During his tenure the Martha Layne Collins Center for Industry and Technology was completed.

 Dr. S. Kern Alexander oversaw many changes throughout his presidency at Murray State University.
 Under his guidance, the Residential College system began at the University, which had a goal of drawing students into the "total" university life.
 The Regional Special Events Center was erected in 1998, work began on the Science Complex, and a new wing – aptly named Alexander Hall – was added to the College of Education.
 The Thoroughbrewed Cafes in both Hart and Regents College were added during Alexander's presidency.
 Dr. Alexander also served as Interim President from January – August in 2006.

 Son to his predecessor, S. Kern Alexander, Dr. F. King Alexander equally made many contributions to Murray State University.
 Under his presidency, the Alexander Hall Education Building reached completion, the Thoroughbrewed Cafes were completed and the Susan E. Bauernfeind Student Recreation and Wellness Center was constructed.